 Family Educational Rights and Privacy Act

-If you have experienced or witnessed an incident of sexual discrimination including sexual harassment you can obtain information on the process for filing a report by visiting EOIRS’s How to Report page.
+If you have experienced or witnessed an incident of sexual discrimination including sexual harassment you can obtain information on the process for filing a report by visiting EOIRS’s Report a Concern page.

 Provides faculty, staff and graduate students with an informal, confidential, impartial and independent resource to address concerns or questions openly without fear of retaliation or judgment.
 Please visit the University Ombuds page.